 Perhaps the funniest thing about all this is the huge strides that were made in the science of logic by medieval theologians whose work Rosa is otherwise familiar with.
 Without this work its unlikely that Rosa could construct the arguments she makes today.

 But, who wants to deny the historical role that religion has played?
 Where have I even attempted to do so?
-Indeed, I myself have noted it here -- which fact Mr Gormless would know if he gave up that highly 'scientific' habit of passing comment on my ideas without actually having read them.
+Indeed, I myself have noted it here -- which fact Mr Gormless would know if he gave up that debilitating habit of passing comment on ideas without actually having read them.

 But, if religious ideas are to connect with material reality in some form, they will need to be translated in ways that Marx noted above -- i.e., into the material language of the toiling masses: ordinary language.
-After all, when it comes to science and technology, banging on about the "Holy Ghost" is not much use, and even if you believe that forces are mystical beings (as Newton did), you are going to have to study them with mathematical rules that enjoy a material connection with reality, at some point.
+After all, when it comes to science and technology, banging on about the "Holy Ghost" isn't much use, and even if you believe that forces are mystical beings (as Newton did), you are going to have to study them utilising mathematical rules that themselves enjoy a material connection with reality, at some point.

 All of this is closely related to problems often referred

 to as demarcation criteria (how do we distinguish between philosophy and

 science, a line which actually shifts through the course of history) and the

 closely related problem of the progress of scientific knowledge.

 Science was bound up with religion for most of human history and it is only in the period leading up to and following the enlightenment that human knowledge progressed by strictly separating these domains.

 That this was progress can't be denied.
 But how do we explain developments (most of them in recorded history) which proceeded because of, rather than in spite of theological and religious beliefs?